 RECOVERY AFTER SURGERY

-The implant will be attached to the outside processor when the surgery is healed.
-You will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
+Once the surgery site is well healed, and the implant is attached to the outside processor, you will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
 These specialists may include:

-Working with the specialists after surgery is a key part of the process.
-You will need to make a joint effort with your health care team to get the most benefit from the implant.
+This is a very important part of the process.
+You will need to work closely with your team of specialists to get the most benefit from the implant.

 Results with cochlear implants vary widely.
 How well you do depends on:

-Some patients can learn to communicate on the telephone.
+Some people can learn to communicate on the telephone.
 Others can only recognize sound.
-Getting the most results can take up to several years.
-You need to be motivated.
+Getting the maximum results can take up to several years, and you need to be motivated.
 Patients are often enrolled in hearing and speech rehabilitation programs.

 LIVING WITH AN IMPLANT

-Once you have healed, you may need to make some changes.
-Most activities are OK.
-However, some health care providers recommend avoiding full-contact sports.
-This is to lessen the chance of trauma to the implanted device.
+Once you have healed, there are few restrictions.
+Most activities are allowed.
+However, your health care provider may tell you to avoid contact sports to lessen the chance of injury to the implanted device.

 Most patients with cochlear implants cannot get MRI scans, because the implant is made of metal.

-Balkany TJ, Brown KD, Gantz BJ.
-Cochlear implantation: Medical and surgical considerations.
+Balkany TJ, Gantz BJ, Gantz BK.
+Cochlear implantation: medical and surgical considerations.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
 Philadelphia, PA: Mosby Elsevier; 2010:chap 159.

 Brown KD, Balkany TJ.
 Benefits of bilateral cochlear implantation: a review.
 Curr Opin Otolaryngol Head Neck Surg.
 2007;15:315-318.